WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 ```
 *Figure 2 - view model*

-As per Figure 2 I used dependecy injection for the repository, using the MVVM community toolkit allowed me for useage of Observable object annotiation which would create a getter and setter for some of my properties.
-I did not use it in case of the ```_selectedPrivilege ``` because I wanted to add extra commands to the setter to for the logic to be notified of the change.
+As per Figure 2, I used dependency injection for the repository, using the MVVM community toolkit allowed me to use Observable object annotation which would create a getter and setter for some of my properties.
+I did not use it in the case of the ```_selectedPrivilege ``` because I wanted to add extra commands to the setter for the UI to be notified of the change.

 ```
 using Undac.ViewModels;